ipipan/spacy-pl/README.md

 ## pl_spacy_model_morfeusz
 This version of our model utilizes an external dependency: Morfeusz 2.
 We reccomend using this version, as it is significantly better for all the tasks involved.
 To do so you need to first install the Morfeusz 2 library, and its embeddings for Python.
 The detailed instructions for your architecture are available [here](http://morfeusz.sgjp.pl/download/en): Morfeusz 2 bindings are installed via easy_install, and not via pip, although we are discussing the option to switch onto pip into the future.
 If Morfeusz 2 is not installed correctly, you will see a warning message and the model will not work as expected.

 Morfeusz 2 is used within our custom pipeline component called Preprocessor.
 The Preprocessor first tokenizes the text, and then performs morphosyntactic analysis, and lemmatization.
 Since Morfeusz 2 offers multiple analyses for each token, we disambiguate these using our tagger.
-From `0.1.0` onwards the tagger is a integrated version of [Toygger](http://zil.ipipan.waw.pl/Scwad) (for more info see Katarzyna Krasnowska-Kieraś.
-Morphosyntactic disambiguation for Polish with bi-LSTM neural networks.
-In Zygmunt Vetulani and Patrick Paroubek, editors, Proceedings of the 8th Language & Technology Conference: Human Language Technologies as a Challenge for Computer Science and Linguistics, pages 367–371, Poznań, Poland, 2017.
-Fundacja Uniwersytetu im.
-Adama Mickiewicza w Poznaniu.).
+From `0.1.0` onwards the tagger is a integrated version of [Toygger](http://zil.ipipan.waw.pl/Scwad) (for more info see the bibliography below).
 Because of this there is no separate tagger component in our pipeline (although there is a tagger in the model), and you cannot skip tagging during the processing stage.

 In this version of the model, the `token.tag_` attribute returns the POS tag only.
 All the morphological features are stored in `token._.feats` custom attribute.